satya164/pigment/README.md

 The `choices` array contains objects with the following properties:

 - `title`: The display text for the option.
+- `description`: An optional description for the option.
 - `value`: The value associated with the option that's used for the answer.
 - `skip`: A boolean or function that returns a boolean or a promise containing boolean to conditionally hide the choice: